tusharmishra57/Wanderlust/README.md

 # Wanderlust
- A MERN stack-based website that helps travelers find and book hotels with ease, detailed listings, and a user-friendly interface.
+A full-stack website built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that helps travelers find and book hotels at their destination.
+The platform provides a seamless user experience for browsing hotel options, viewing details, and managing bookings, offering a reliable solution for travel accommodation.